Stackclash/5e-vault/5. Mechanics/Items/Potion Of Pollution Breathing Hhhvi.md

 - **Properties**: Crafted by

 When you drink this potion, you become able to breathe in even the most polluted areas.
-You automatically succeed any Constitution saving throw provoked by breathing in a polluted, poisoned, or diseased air.
+You automatically succeed any Constitution saving throw provoked by breathing in a polluted, [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]], or diseased air.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 137*